Lower Grand Canyon Rafting Trips

 End: at at Whitmore Wash (mile 188), Diamond Creek (mile 225), Pearce Ferry (mile 280)

 Lower Grand Canyon Rafting Trips Details

-All Lower Canyon trips begin from the Grand Canyon Village on the South Rim of Grand Canyon National Park and require a 7.5-mile hike to the river via the Bright Angel Trail (please click here to learn more about hiking the Bright Angel Trail).
+All Lower Canyon trips begin from the Grand Canyon Village on the South Rim of Grand Canyon National Park and require a 7.5-mile hike to the river via the Bright Angel Trail.
 You will need to arrive at the South Rim the day before your trip and spend the night in order to get an early start on your hike the following morning.
 We can help you with South Rim lodging reservations.
-A guide will meet your group and together the group will hike down to the river near Phantom Ranch.
+A guide will meet your group and together the group will hike down to the river near Phantom Ranch (river mile 88).

 Depending on outfitter and trip selected, Lower Canyon trips may end at either: Whitmore Wash (mile 188), Diamond Creek (mile 225) or Pearce Ferry (mile 280).
 Transportation from the take out point back to the start city is provided by the outfitter.